prometheus/docs/content/docs/concepts/remote_write_spec.md

 - Status: Published
 - Date: April 2023

 This document is intended to define and standardise the API, wire format, protocol and semantics of the existing, widely and organically adopted protocol, and not to propose anything new.
-Once stable the specification will be published on Prometheus.io website, this doc is for collaboration.

 The remote write specification is intended to document the standard for how Prometheus and Prometheus remote-write-compatible agents send data to a Prometheus or Prometheus remote-write compatible receiver.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ## Introduction
 ### Background